jackMort/ChatGPT.nvim/README.md

 All the above actions are using `gpt-3.5-turbo` model.

 It is possible to define custom actions with a JSON file.
 See [`actions.json`](./lua/chatgpt/flows/actions/actions.json) for an example.
-The path of custom actions can be set in the config (see `actions_paths` field in the cofig example above).
+The path of custom actions can be set in the config (see `actions_paths` field in the config example above).

 An example of custom action may look like this: (`#` marks comments)
 ```python